 Some people will understand immediately, and be very respectful.
 Other people won’t understand, and will think that if you’re not in the office, you’re not busy, and you have time to chat, or empty the trash, or run to the store.

 This gets even more difficult if you’re a parent and you have children to contend with while you try to work.
-Paul in Louisiana weighs in on how to navigate remote work and children:

 Regardless of how mature your co-inhabitants are, my recommendation is to have an open and honest conversation about what you need from them in order to secure a peaceful workspace.
 Be open to them having requests and concerns too, because this is their home as well.

 Working remotely can get tricky when it comes to effective communication.
 Sometimes what would take you 25 seconds to explain face-to-face, could take several minutes to try and clearly articulate via email or text.
 This is especially true if you need to give feedback.

 When your main form of communication is text-based it is very easy to be misinterpreted, so it's important to be as clear as possible.
 Being deliberate with your language, and being mindful of context will ensure that your coworkers are clear on what you're trying to get across.

 Aside from being clear with your own communication, it's also your responsibility to do your best to ensure that you fully understand what other people are trying to say—especially your superiors.

 One common pitfall I see is that a lot of employees are afraid to ask for clarification because they feel they might come off as inept.
 So what ends up happening is an employee will follow unclear instructions, submit work that is incomplete or incorrect, and then have to spend additional time redoing the work.
 Trust me when I say that most (good) bosses will appreciate you asking for clarification, rather than you asking to extend a deadline because you need to redo an assignment.

 Get on the Horn